International workers in West Maas en Waal

-In our region, international workers (migrant workers) are an important part of a healthy economy.
+In our region, international workers (migrant workers) are a vital part of a healthy economy.
 Many employers rely on them because they would otherwise be unable to find staff.
 The demand for international workers is expected to continue to grow in the coming years.

-How can we ensure good and safe living conditions for these people that are also in keeping with the social environment and quality of life in our municipality?
-Not by devising policies from behind a desk, but by involving all stakeholders from the outset.
+How can we ensure a good and safe living environment for these people that also fits in with the social fabric and quality of life in our community?
+We shouldn’t just come up with policies from behind a desk; we need to involve everyone concerned from the very beginning.

 Working together on an action plan

-Together with a diverse group of entrepreneurs, residents, and organizations, we have drawn up an action plan for international workers in West Maas en Waal.
-We firmly believe that only by working together can we arrive at effective and workable solutions.
-By bringing together all our knowledge, experience, ideas, and ambitions, we collaborated on a joint action plan.
-This is an inspiring example of how we tackle complex social issues.
-The council approved this plan on October 10, 2024.
+With a diverse group of entrepreneurs, residents, and organizations, we have created an action plan for international workers in West Maas en Waal.
+Because we believe that only together can we achieve good and workable solutions.
+By bringing together all knowledge, experience, ideas, and ambitions, we worked together on a joint action plan.
+An inspiring example of how we approach complex social issues.
+The municipal council approved this plan on October 10, 2024.

 • Jeroen van Doremalen (Dorvar)